voicesauce/opensauce-python/HACKING.md

         $ git pull

    If something breaks or anything is confusing, post a question on the Issue tracker.

-# Projects

-Check the Issue tracker and TODO.md for ideas.

 # How to do an algorithm conversion